wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 ## Step 4: Test your REST API Proxy

 In Choreo, you can test your REST API proxy before publishing it for consumers to use.
-Choreo provides you with 3 modes to test your REST API proxy:
+Choreo provides you with three modes to test your REST API proxy:

 - OpenAPI Console
 - cURL